Throughout the history of mankind maps have been used as

 camouflaged in nationalism, later studies has established, was one of the

-principle forces behind the attacks on foreigners in South Africa in 2008.
+principle forces behind the attacks on foreigners in South Africa

 Besides creating internally unstable nations the colonial